-- Safe containment and isolation of used nuclear fuel: Are the characteristics of the rock at the site appropriate to ensuring the long-term containment and isolation of used nuclear fuel from humans, the environment and surface disturbances caused by human activities and natural events? - Long-term resilience to future geological processes and climate change: Is the rock formation at the siting area geologically stable and likely to remain stable over the very long term in a manner that will ensure the repository will not be substantially affected by geological and climate change processes such as earthquakes and glacial cycles? - Safe construction, operation and closure of the repository: Are conditions at the site suitable for the safe construction, operation and closure of the repository? - Isolation of used fuel from future human activities: Is human intrusion at the site unlikely, for instance through future exploration or mining? - Amenable to site characterization and data interpretation activities: Can the geologic conditions at the site be practically studied and described on dimensions that are important for demonstrating long-term safety? - Safe transportation: Does the site have a route that exists or is amenable to being created that enables the safe and secure transportation of used fuel from storage sites to the repository site?
+- Safe containment and isolation of used nuclear fuel: Are the characteristics of the rock at the site appropriate to ensuring the long-term containment and isolation of used nuclear fuel from humans, the environment and surface disturbances caused by human activities and natural events? - Long-term resilience to future geological processes and climate change: Is the rock formation at the siting area geologically stable and likely to remain stable over the very long term in a manner that will ensure the repository will not be substantially affected by geological and climate change processes such as earthquakes and glacial cycles? - Safe construction, operation and closure of the repository: Are conditions at the site suitable for the safe construction, operation and closure of the repository? - Isolation of used fuel from future human activities: Is human intrusion at the site unlikely, for instance through future exploration or mining? - Amenable to site characterization and data interpretation activities: Can the geologic conditions at the site be practically studied and described on dimensions that are important for demonstrating long-term safety?

 A number of factors beyond safety were identified for assessment of the potential for the project to foster the well-being of the interested community (NWMO, 2010).
-Phase 1 community well-being studies were focused on each community that expressed interest in learning about the project.
+Phase 1 community wellbeing studies were focused on each community that expressed interest in learning about the project.
 For this reason, the studies addressed the subset of factors pertaining to the community.
-Phase 2 studies are designed to expand the assessment to consider factors related to the surrounding area, including potentially affected First Nation and Métis communities and surrounding communities.
+Phase 2 studies are designed to expand the assessment to consider factors related to the surrounding area, including First Nation and Métis communities in the vicinity and surrounding communities.
 The factors beyond safety are: